transcom/mymove/docs/adr/0064-designing-semantic-api-endpoints.md

 that shipments being cancelled no longer have a `{ "diversion": true }` property and ensure that the appropriate _destination_ or _pickup_ address is being updated.

+#### Handling actions for API Users

+It's beneficial for all involved, the Prime engineers and Prime users, that an API patterns use the same handler and/or service object for arbitrary scenarios.

+The Prime API endpoints should be designed to represent the business concepts that the consumer of the API is familiar with.
+The Prime user is not concerned with the low-level database interactions that need to be performed for a given action.
+Focusing on the action that a Prime user is trying to achieve also allows for less value passing from the Prime user to a given endpoint.
+By having endpoints where users can pass in values is riskier than having the logic controlled by the application only.
+For example, with a generic endpoint for updating a shipment's status, it's easier for bugs to appear where the user can pass in a status they shouldn't be allowed to, and it requires more guards in the application to prevent that.

+If there are required side effects that always happen when performing an action, I would want the application to handle that for me instead of having to remember to do that myself via multiple requests to different endpoints.
+For example, when a shipment is approved, it sometimes requires setting the required delivery date and creating shipment-level service items.
+That should not be the responsibility of the API user to know when to perform those side effects.

+Using endpoints with verb names that represent the specific action is good API practice and should not affect the Prime's ability to perform their duties.
+Using the diversion example at the top of this doc, those steps are all required in order to create a diversion.

+By handling the steps for a Prime user, we are also capable of validating or preventing data to be modified or not match against questionable modifications.
+An example of this is with a diversion shipment.
+With the current process of having to create separate shipments via separate API calls, the Prime user could modify the weight or other details of a shipment in their favor.
+By restricting this association and creation of shipments in a semantic action, the Prime engineers can use business logic to prevent these erroneous changes from happening and report error messages to the Prime user.

 ### Additional actions on resources in the future